This post is part of the Coupang Partners program, and a commission is received.

 Cat Litter Boxes Are Much More Important Than You Think

 Cats are instinctively clean animals.
 This is why, in the wild, they always cover their feces with sand after defecating.
 An unclean litter box causes extreme stress to cats.
-Managing the cat litter box is not merely about removing odors; it is a fundamental form of care for the cat's health and psychological well-being.
+Litter box maintenance is not merely about removing odors; it is a fundamental form of care for the cat's health and psychological well-being.
 This article provides a comprehensive overview, covering everything from the characteristics of different types of cat litter to cleaning cycles and methods for removing litter box odors.

 There are four key points to know regarding cat litter box management.